bengawith/mills/README.md

-# Mill Dash
+# Mills

-Mill Dash is a comprehensive production dashboard for CSS Support Systems.
+Mills is a comprehensive production dashboard for CSS Support Systems.
 It provides a solution for real-time monitoring, data analysis, and maintenance tracking for milling machines.

 ## Features